 Another crucial thing to consider is the diameter.
 Beading wire diameter indicates the durability of the wire and the beads that will fit onto it.

 The diameter is usually given as a fraction of an inch.
 Before selecting the diameter, you must consider the beads you're using; for heavy and large beads, choose a bigger diameter, and for small and light beads, use a smaller diameter wire.
 Because beads hole sizes are often measured in millimeters, you may need to convert wire sizes to similar units.

-Usually, beading wire diameter varies in size from 0.01 to 0.34.
-The most common range is between 0.012 and 0.24.
+Usually, beading wire diameter varies in size from 0.01 inches to 0.34 inches.
+The most common range is between 0.012 inches and 0.24 inches.
 Remember, thicker beading wire is more durable than thinner wire, but may not fit through all bead hole sizes.

 What Kind Of Wire To Use